-An excellent therapist may not tell you everything you want to know about what your child says in therapy.
+An excellent therapist won’t share everything kids talk about in therapy, in order to respect the boundaries of the patient/provider relationship.
 However, if they uncover a problem in the way you are parenting your child, they will share parenting advice with you.
 They may also suggest parenting tactics that are best suited for your child's challenges.
 Try not to think of their advice as an intrusion or a reprimand.
-Instead, think of this as an additional service the counselor is providing.
-In fact, this is really usually the reason why a parent will bring a child to therapy.
+Instead, think of this as a part of the mental health services the counselor is providing.
+In fact, this is usually the reason why a parent will bring a child to therapy.
 There is something going on that the parent is unsure how to best help their child with, so it makes sense to get ideas and feedback from the therapist.
 It would be kind of odd to never discuss your child's progress with your therapist.

-It is very important that you do not feel like the therapist is all knowing or is a "better" parent that you- you know your child best and ultimately, you know what is best for your child.
-Having a therapist is just a tool and a resource.
+It is very important that you do not feel like the therapist is all-knowing or is a "better" parent than you.
+You know your child best and ultimately, you know what is best for your child.
+Your child’s therapist is a resource, not a replacement.
 It is just like when you take your child to the doctor.
-You may not do everything she says, but you feel confident in their professional judgment and take what you need.
+You may not do everything the doctor says, but you feel confident in their professional judgment and take what you need.

 Getting Started With Kids Therapy

-In conclusion, while it can be daunting and overwhelming to find a therapist for your child, remember you are doing this because as a parent you are not expected to know everything and there are times when the best thing to do is get some help from an outside source.
+While it can be daunting and overwhelming to find a therapist for your child, remember you are doing this because as a parent you are not expected to know everything and there are times when the best thing to do is get some help from an outside source.